sinim-bible-app/sinim-bible-app/README.md

 Single file, web-based, Bible application designed for offline use.

+> Isaiah 49:12 _Behold, these shall come from far: and, lo, these from the north
+> and from the west; and these from the land of Sinim._

 ## Project Goals

 - Provide an electronic Bible that **never** uses the Internet (doing so could compromise the user).